nose-devs/nose/functional_tests/doc_tests/test_issue142/errorclass_failure.rst

     FAILED (TODO=1)

-With a false isfailure, when the errorclass' exception is caught by nose, tracebacks are not printed, and the test run does not stop.
+With a false .isfailure , errorclass exceptions raised by tests are treated as "ignored errors".
+For ignored errors, tracebacks are not printed, and the test run does not stop.

     >>> run(argv=["nosetests", "-v", "--with-non-failure-todo", "--stop",
     ...           todo_test],